Crop residues module

 At the end of the growing season AFO has the option of harvesting or baling each crop, which leaves stubble for stock consumption, or crops can be left standing for fodder grazing.
 Stubble and fodder are modelled in the same ways, as follows.

 Stubble and fodder are a key feed source for sheep during the summer months.
 In general, sheep graze crop residues selectively, preferring the higher quality components.
-Thus, they tend to eat grain first, followed by leaf and finally stem.
-To allow the optimisation of the quantity of the stubble grazed and to reflect selective grazing the total crop residues are divided into ten categories.
+They tend to eat grain first, followed by leaf and finally stem.
+To allow the optimisation of the proportion of the stubble grazed - which is optimising the trade-off between quantity and quality of the feed consumed - the total crop residues are divided into ten categories (A, B, C … J).
+Each category is a defined quality, which is the same across all crop types.
 The higher categories are better quality but generally lower quantity.
-Consumption of a higher quality category allows the consumption of a lower category (e.g. sheep can not consume any of category B until some of category A has been consumed).
+Lower quality categories can’t be consumed until some higher quality categories have been consumed.
+This reflects the reality of selective grazing and ensures the model can’t defer all the high quality stubble categories until late in the autumn while grazing lower quality categories earlier in summer.
+If feed in a given category is not consumed then it deteriorates in quality and quantity due to adverse effects of weather and the impact of sheep trampling.

-The total mass of crop residues at first grazing (harvest for stubble and an inputted date for fodder) is calculated as a product of the biomass, harvest index and proportion harvested (see f_biomass2residue).
-Over time if the feed is not consumed it deteriorates in quality and quantity due to adverse effects of weather and the impact of sheep trampling.
+The total mass of crop residues at first grazing (harvest for stubble and an inputted date for fodder) is calculated as a product of the biomass, harvest index and proportion harvested (see f_biomass2residue below).
+The total mass of the residue is allocated between the categories using the AFO’s residue simulator which leverages the AFO stock generator (see Livestock for more information).

 The energy provided from consuming each crop residue category is calculated from DMD.
 Like pasture, crop residue FOO is expressed in units of dry matter (excluding moisture), therefore feed energy is expressed as M/D (does not require dry matter content conversion).
 The volume of each crop residue category is calculated based on both the quality and availability of the feed.

-Farmer often rake and burn crop residue in preparation for the following seeding.
+Farmers often rake and burn crop residue in preparation for the following seeding.
 This is represented as a cost see Phase.py for further information.

 Stubble grazing optimisation in AFO includes: